magecoach/magecoach.github.io/aboutus/index.md

 At Magento events such as Magento Developers Paradise, Meet Magento, Magento Live and Magento Imagine, he has been a regular speaker since 2009.
 He has participated in reviewing Mastering Magento (2012), Mastering Magento Theme Design (2014), Magento Administration Guide (2014), Learning Magento Theme Development (2014), and the video, Mastering Magento (2013), all by Packt Publishing.

-In 2016 his first Magento book got pushished, [Magento 2 Cookbook](https://mage2cookbook.com/)!
+In 2016 his first Magento book got pushished, [Magento 2 Cookbook](https://mage2cookbook.com/){:title="Magento 2 Cookbook by Ray Bogman"}

 ## Ronald Bethlehem